 Motorists and pedestrians have a duty to obey state traffic laws.
 If a motorist was reckless and injured the pedestrian, the injured party should contact legal assistance to fight for compensation as soon as possible.

-If you were injured while following the pedestrian traffic laws in Sandusky, an injury lawyer is available to help you fight for the compensation you might need to make you whole again.
-Call to schedule your initial consultation with Tittle & Perlmuter today.
+If you were injured while following the pedestrian traffic laws, an injury lawyer is available to help you fight for the compensation you might need to make you whole again.
+Call to schedule your free initial consultation with Tittle & Perlmuter today.